-In other domains, for example, image classification, the state-of-the-art defense is adversarial training \cite{madry2017towards, tramer2020adaptive}.
+In other domains, for example image classification, the state-of-the-art defense against evasion is adversarial training \cite{madry2017towards, tramer2020adaptive}.
 We can think of adversarial training as a process of generating counterfactuals to the data the model is training on: if these features were different under certain constraints, would that still be the same example?
-While the only effective approach for model hardening, it remains largely empirical: it is still intractable to provide guarantees on the operational robustness for any but the most trivial models.
+While the most effective approach for model hardening, adversarial training remains largely empirical: it is still intractable to provide guarantees on the operational robustness for any but the most trivial models.
 Furthermore, it is not directly applicable in domains that exhibit a large problem- to feature-space gap~\cite{pierazzi2020intriguing}.
-In dynamic analysis malware detection, there are several degrees of separation from the original program to the model decision.
-Not only is it challenging to map any gradient-based perturbations computed on the feature representation back to \textit{viable} programs, but as we show in this work it is also irrelevant when defending against real-world attackers.
+In dynamic analysis-based malware detection, there are several degrees of separation from the original program to the decision of the model.
+Not only it is challenging to map any gradient-based perturbations computed on the feature representation back to \textit{viable} programs, but as we show in this work it is also irrelevant when defending against real-world attackers.

-The imperceptible perturbation model of adversarial examples bears little resemblance to adversarial malware, which always manifest in the problem-space and under a very different set of constraints.
-As adversarial examples are essentially out-of-distribution, it is very difficult to proactively harden a model against \textit{all} possible variations, especially in domains where they are not constrained by similarity to the original ones.
-It is well established that adversarial training can reduce the performance on clean samples; a lesser known property is that it can also reduce the robustness to attacks other than the one it was performed with~\cite{gilmer2019a}.
-As hardened models are not universally robust but instead biased towards specific kinds of distributional shifts, adversarial training can harm robustness in real-world settings.
-It then follows that in the domain of malware detection, adversarial training is important to be performed with the full range of attacks that are possible through the problem space---and that the threat analysis has rendered as such---and possibly only against those.
+The imperceptible perturbation model of adversarial examples bears little resemblance to adversarial malware, which always manifest in the problem space and under a very different set of constraints.
+As adversarial examples are essentially out-of-distribution, it is impractical to proactively harden a model against \textit{all} possible variations---especially in domains where they are not constrained by similarity to the original ones.
+It is well established that adversarial training can reduce the performance on clean samples; a lesser known property is that it can also reduce the robustness to attacks \textit{other} than the one it was performed with~\cite{gilmer2019a}.
+As hardened models are not universally robust but instead biased towards specific kinds of distributional shifts, adversarial training has the potential to harm robustness in real-world settings.
+It then follows that in the domain of malware detection, adversarial training is important to be performed with the \textit{full range} of attacks that are \textit{possible} through the problem space---and that the threat analysis has rendered as such---and possibly \textit{only} against those.